yma3104/hw12/README.md

 ## Timeline

 - Week 0: Write Proposal
-- Week 1: Try to write some basic code for my plan A.
+- Week 1: Try to write some basic code.
+Find soundtrack.
-- Week 2:
+- Week 2: Have some trouble on the code.
+Remade a new one.
 - Week 3:
 - Week 4: Present!